jamesatracy/Backbone.php/docs/request_class.md

 ### Setting the web root

 If the web root is not the document root but a subfolder in the document root then you can set this via the static `Backbone::$root` variable, which defaults to "/".
-For example, if your site's web root exists in www.example.com/path/to/here/ then you will want to set the `Backbone::$root` to "/path/to/here/".
+For example, if your site's web root exists in `www.example.com/path/to/here/` then you will want to set the `Backbone::$root` to "/path/to/here/".
 If you do not do that, then the link() and a few other methods will not work properly.

-### base()
+### base `Backbone::$request->base()`

 Get the base url